threefoldtech/rmb-rs/README.md

 [![Rust](https://github.com/threefoldtech/rmb-rs/actions/workflows/rust.yaml/badge.svg)](https://github.com/threefoldtech/rmb-rs/actions/workflows/rust.yaml)

-# Reliable Message Bus (RMB)
+# ZOS RMB - Reliable Message Bus

 Reliable Message Bus is a secure peer-to-peer messaging protocol that enables services and nodes to communicate reliably, even when running behind NAT.
 It provides message authenticity guarantees, end-to-end encryption, and support for federated third-party relays.

 ## What this is

-RMB is a messaging system designed for machine-to-machine communication.
+ZOS RMB is a messaging system designed for machine-to-machine communication.
 It allows bots (automated services) to send and receive messages in a chat-like pattern, with the following properties:

 - **Message authenticity**: Messages are cryptographically signed so the receiver can verify the sender's identity.
 - **End-to-end encryption**: Messages are encrypted so that relays cannot inspect content.